Cybersecurity-UW/cybersecurity-uw.github.io/content/about/_index.md

 ---
-title : "Wiki"
+title : "About"
-description: "Wiki."
+description: "About."
 lead: "Club information, editable in markdown on Github"
 date: 2020-10-06T08:48:23+00:00
 lastmod: 2020-10-06T08:48:23+00:00